Prophet Inequalities over Time: Structure of an Optimal Decision Procedure

 \begin{algorithmEnv}[ht]

 \end{algorithmEnv}

-Interestingly, for a given realization of a random variable, the procedure either selects the value for all remaining steps or a single step.
-We will show that \cref{alg:onlineopt} is indeed optimal among all possible online procedures. \begin{theorem} \cref{alg:onlineopt} is an optimal online algorithm for prophet-inequalities over time. \end{theorem}
+Interestingly, for a given realization, the procedure either selects the value for all remaining steps or a single step.
+We show that Algorithm \ref{alg:onlineopt} is indeed optimal among all possible online procedures. \begin{theorem} Algorithm \ref{alg:onlineopt} is an optimal online algorithm for prophet inequalities over time. \end{theorem}

-\begin{proof} We provide a proof by induction over $n$ that a) \cref{alg:onlineopt} is optimal for a sequence of $n$ random variables and b) $\tau_n\geq\tau_{n-1}$ for all $1 \leq i \leq n$.\\ For $n=1$, both claims are obvious.\\ Now assume both claims to be true for all numbers of steps $1,\dots n-1$.
+\begin{proof} We provide a proof by induction over $n$ that a) Algorithm \ref{alg:onlineopt} is optimal for a sequence of $n$ random variables and b) $\tau_i\geq\tau_{i-1}$ for all $1 \leq i \leq n$.\\ For $n=1$, both claims are obvious.\\ Now assume both claims to be true for all numbers of steps $1,\dots n-1$.
 First, we prove statement a) for $n$ steps.
-The best possible decision procedure for the prophet-inequality over time problem can easily be characterized through a dynamic program.
-Denote the realization of the first random variable by $x_1$.
-Clearly, $\bm{G}_0 = 0$ and
+The best possible decision procedure for the prophet inequality over time problem can easily be characterized through a dynamic program.
+Clearly, $G_0 = 0$ and

 We distinguish two cases.
-First, consider $x_1 > \tau_{n-1}$.
+First, consider $x > \tau_{n-1}$.
 We have to show that the maximum (\ref{eq:recursiveonline}) is attained for $t=n$.
 By induction hypothesis, $\tau_{n-1}\geq\dots\geq\tau_0$, so for all $t=1,\dots,n-1$,

-Next, consider $x_1 \leq \tau_{n-1}$.
+Next, consider $x \leq \tau_{n-1}$.
 We have to show that the maximum (\ref{eq:recursiveonline}) is attained for $t=1$.
 By induction hypothesis, $\tau_{n-1}\geq\dots\geq\tau_0$, so for all $t=1,\dots,n$,

 It remains to show $\tau_n \geq \tau_{n-1}$.
 From the above, we have

 Plugging this into the definition of $\tau_n$ and using the law of total probability yields